Derrick-lau/Simulation_system/README.md

 A simulation system processing 10000 tasks with 3 processors.

 # Features
-- This system acquires tasks from the database and stores them in a queue.
+- This system acquires tasks from the database and stores them in a queue which was built with linked list.

-- The system check on the task IDs is carried out using regular expressions.
+- The system check on the task IDs is carried out using Regular Expressions.

 - At each step of the simulation, the simulation clock is updated to the next significant event, e.g.,task arrival, task processing completion.